 When Can I Stop Worrying About Dry Socket?

 The risk of developing dry socket is present the entire time the hole is healing up.
 Usually, the gums close up in 7-10 days, but people do not all heal at exactly the same rate.
 You need to trust your care team and stay in communication with them while you are healing.
 Keep all appointments for follow up care, and call your care team right away if you have excessive pain, if you develop a foul taste in the mouth, if you have excessive swelling, or if you begin to run a fever after a tooth extraction.

 If you have or suspect you have dry socket, call your dental care team right away.
 The doctor who performed the extraction will help you treat the complication.
 While you are waiting to be seen, it’s a good idea to gently rinse with warm (not hot!) salt-water solution.
 Salt water has a mild antibiotic effect and can promote healing of the gums.
 While a study has shown some potential for honey to aid healing, under no circumstances should you put anything in a dry socket without consulting your care team for help.
 Your dental care team may recommend an antibiotic rinse to help promote healing.
 You need to follow all care instructions meticulously to help promote healing and avoid further complications.

 Dry socket is nothing to trifle with.
 If you have to have a tooth removed, be sure to follow care instructions, avoid tobacco, skip the straw, and give yourself time to heal completely.
-Dry socket can arise at any point until the gum has healed, so keep all follow-up appointments and reach out for help if you have any worrisome symptoms.
+Dry socket can arise at any point until the gum has healed, so keep all follow-up appointments and reach out for help if you experience any worrisome symptoms.